Reloaded-Project/Reloaded-III/docs/Loader/Backends/Native.md

 For example, if the backend specified is `win-x64`, it is assumed the CPU supports SSE2;
 which is required by `x64` spec.

-!!! tip "Support for [Microarchitecture levels][microarchitecture-levels] is provided for high performance dependencies, where every fraction of a nanosecond counts."

-### Instruction Sets

-!!! info "Configurations can define DLLs built for processor-specific feature sets."

-It is not expected that mod authors will manually leverage this functionality; that said; it is hoped we can make it easy to use during the [publish process][mod-publishing] if possible.

 #### Determining Supported Instruction Set on Local Machine